Sylviane Finck-Lozada

 Oscar told investigators he thought Sylviane had left him for another man who lived in Colombia, but her passport and bank card weren't used after her disappearance.
 Authorities determined he'd purchased nine five-gallon buckets and fifteen bags of concrete mix the day Sylviane's disappearance, and these items couldn't be accounted for.

 Sylviane had worked as a French and Spanish teacher at Brusly High School in Brusly, Louisiana for thirteen years prior to her disappearance.
 She is a nationally board-certified teacher and got a doctorate in 2009.
-Her case remains unsolved.
+Foul play is suspected in her case due to the circumstances involved.